guugimeness/iverilog-api/README.md

   "dump": "wave file generated on the test bench", "error_log": "error message, if any",
-  "message": "informs whether the tests passed or not", "tests_passed": "true or false, whether the tests passed" }
+  "message": "informs whether the tests passed or not", "tests_passed": "true or false, whether the test passed" }
 ```